 - 8.1.
 Major Infractions are behaviours determined by the Complaint Triage Officer to be more serious than a Minor Infraction, that may result in significant harm or aggravating consequences.
-Major Infractions include but are not limited to breaches of the Organization's Discrimination, Harassment, and Maltreatment Policy.
+Major Infractions include but are not limited to breaches of the Organization's Harassment and Prohibited Behaviour Policy.
 Examples of Major Infractions are described in Appendix B. - 8.2.
-Reported Incidents or Complaints alleging Major Infractions shall be directly filed with the Organization's Complaint Triage Officer. - 8.3.
+Subject to Sections 4.1 and 4.2, Reported Incidents or Complaints alleging Major Infractions shall be directly filed with the Organization's Complaint Triage Officer. - 8.3.
 Major Infractions arising within the Activities or Events of a PTSO, Affiliated Organization or Sport Partner shall be dealt with using the Policies of such organization, subject to the authority of CAS or a PTSO to manage a Complaint or Reported Incident on behalf of a PTSO or Affiliated Organization as described in CAS's Safe and Welcoming Sport Policy Suite Overview. - 8.4.
-CAS has the discretion to recognize and enforce discipline sanctions imposed by a PTSO,

-Affiliated Organization or Sport Partner.
+CAS has the discretion to recognize and enforce discipline sanctions imposed by a PTSO, Affiliated Organization or Sport Partner.
 In addition, CAS may decide to impose its own sanctions if the matter is of national interest.

-9. Disciplinary procedures for Major Infractions
+9. Disciplinary Procedures for Major Infractions